 GIZ has been working in Armenia since the early 1990s and has maintained an office in Yerevan since 2002.
-We currently have more than 40 local staff and five seconded experts working in Armenia, as well as five CIM experts.
+Currently 65 national and 12 international employees and 4 integrated specialists are working in the country (as of 31.12.2017).

 The dissolution of the Soviet Union and subsequent independence created major challenges for Armenia.
 Its economy plunged into deep crisis and its entire system of government had to be restructured, the aim being to introduce democracy and a free-market-oriented economy.